syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMenuItem.md

 control: Ribbon
 documentation: ug
 ---
-## RibbonMenuItem
+# RibbonMenuItem

-RibbonMenuItems are used as entities in menus like **ApplicationMenu**, Split Button Menu, context menu, and so on.
+RibbonMenuItems are used as entities in menus like ApplicationMenu, Split Button Menu, context menu, and so on.

-The following code example illustrates How to use **RibbonMenuItem** control in **Ribbon** instance.
+The following code example illustrates How to use RibbonMenuItem control in Ribbon instance.

 {% highlight xml %}